 The GIC’s Long Term Disability (LTD) program is insured by Unum.
 LTD is an income replacement program that protects you and your family in the event you become disabled and are unable to perform the material and substantial duties of your job.

-If you become suddenly ill, are in an accident, or have a sports injury and are unable to work, it is easy to fall behind on your rent or mortgage, car payment and other expenses.
-With 33% of workers disabled for at least six months during their working career (Source: Charles River Associates 2011), being out of work due to a disability is a very real possibility.
-That’s why a salary replacement plan is an important benefit for you and your family.
+If you become ill, are in an accident, or have a sports injury and are unable to work, it is easy to fall behind on your rent or mortgage, car payment and other expenses.
+With less than 25% of U.S. residents having enough savings to cover six months or more of their regular expenses (Bankrate June 2014), enrolling in a salary replacement plan is an important benefit for you and your family.

 If you are unable to work for 90 consecutive days due to illness or injury, this program will provide participants with income replacement.
 Benefits include:

 • A tax-free benefit of 55% of a participant’s gross monthly salary, up to a maximum benefit of $10,000 per month, up to the age of 65.
 If disabled on or after age 62; benefits may continue after age 65;